Biden faces border challenge as migrant families arrive in greater numbers and large groups

 The area has been one of those hit hardest by the coronavirus pandemic, with more than 100,000 cases, raising concerns in cities and towns worried about a growing influx of people and outbreaks inside shelters.
 CBP officials do not test migrants for the coronavirus, but the state of Texas last week sent extra kits to border communities.

 A group of 166 adults and children arrived in the Rio Grande Valley on Thursday night, followed less than an hour later by a group of 87, according to CBP.
-Since then, additional groups of more than 100 have been taken into custody in the same area, according to a CBP official who was not authorized discuss the incidents.
+Since then, additional groups of more than 100 have been taken into custody in the same area, according to a CBP official who was not authorized to discuss the incidents.

 Homeland Security officials have not said how many adults and children they have released since Mexico stopped accepting some family groups.
 They have described the releases as mostly limited to the Rio Grande Valley of South Texas, but shelter operators in the Laredo and Del Rio areas, as well as in San Diego, have reported a sudden upturn in the number of people released by CBP needing care.